ionic-team/capacitor-site/docs/android/custom-code.md

   - RoderickQiu
 ---

-# Custom Native Android Code

 With Capacitor, you are encouraged to write Java or Kotlin code to implement the native features your app needs.

-There may not be [a Capacitor plugin](/docs/plugins) for everything--and that's okay!
+There may not be [a Capacitor plugin](../plugins.md) for everything--and that's okay!
 It is possible to write WebView-accessible native code right in your app.

 ## WebView-Accessible Native Code